the-bitcoin-token/slate/source/includes/_bitcoin-token.md

 Sends tokens to another user.
 The first parameter is the number of tokens to send and the second is the public key of the recipient.
 Sending a token might involve a change output, just like the change output used when sending Bitcoin.
 The function returns a promise that resolves to an array of OutputIds that containing the newly created outputs that reflect the new state.

+<code>token.send</code> calls <code>db.transaction</code> to broadcast a transaction that stores meta data about associated with the token transfer.

 ### Type

 <code>